UnCaged-Studios/contracts/docs/ka-ching-v1.md

 This smart contract and SDK are licensed under the MIT License - see the [LICENSE.md](../LICENSE) file for details.

-## Contact

-For more information or help with the smart contract or SDK, please contact [provide contact information].

 ## Acknowledgments

 - The smart contract utilizes OpenZeppelin's smart contract security standards for secure, robust operation.